-Start a community project:This can be anything from cleaning up your a local park or starting a neighborhood watch to creating a youth group based around financial education and awareness.
-Anything that places you in a leadership position in support of a good cause (bonus if it highlights your expertise) will reframe you in the eyes of the community and instill within them a sense of trust and knowledge regarding you and your work as financial advisors.
+- Start a community project:This can be anything from cleaning and updating your local park, to starting a neighborhood watch or creating a youth group focused on financial education and awareness.
+Anything that places you in a community leadership position in support of a good cause (bonus if it highlights your expertise) will help to reframe you in the eyes of the community as a trusted and knowledgeable professional resource.

-Participate in community events:The obvious ones are newcomer fairs, job fairs, and expos… but think outside the box a little.
+- Participate in community events:The obvious ones are newcomer fairs, job fairs, and expos… but think outside the box a little.
 Consider attending a road race or another sporting event.
 Try participating as a sponsor and seeing if you can find a creative way to tie your mission as a business into the theme of the event.
 Supporting non-profits through athletic events is also a smart way to position yourself in the community.

 - Hold an informational panel networking event:Not only is this a great way to highlight your expertise, it’s an excellent opportunity to do the same for your centers of influence.
-Consider collaborating with the professionals you work with on a regular basis: CPAs, Lawyers, etc., even professions like those listed above.
+Consider collaborating with the professionals you work with on a regular basis: CPAs, attorneys, estate planners, etc., even professions like those listed in #5 above.
 Host an informational series for all of your best clients with a few light appetizers and refreshments.
-You might be surprised at the cross-networking and cross-referral opportunities that present themselves.
+You will be pleasantly surprised at the cross-networking and cross-referral opportunities that present themselves.

-Get in the spotlight:If you’ve ever had dreams of holding a political office or serving on a community board, strike now.
-Incorporating this kind of goal into the fabric of your business can be a big networking boost, and it can also shape the services you provide to your clients.
+- Get in the spotlight:If you’ve ever had dreams of holding a political office or serving on a community board, strike now.
+Incorporating this kind of goal into the fabric of your business can be a big networking boost, and it can also help shape the services you provide your clients.

-Donate your time, support a cause:Increasing the time committed to volunteer efforts is a checkbox on everyone’s list, but what if this could benefit you both personally and professionally?
-Getting involved in a local, even national cause by volunteering your time can be a great way to meet clients and potential centers of influence, and in many cases allow you to exercise your industry chops in new and creative ways.
+- Donate your time; support a cause:Increasing the time committed to volunteering is a personal goal many of us share.
+But what if doing so could also benefit you professionally?
+Getting involved in a local or national cause by volunteering your time can be a great way to meet future clients and possible centers of influence, and in many cases allow you to exercise your industry chops in new and creative ways.

-Daydream a little: If you’ve ever had a dream job, go on a quest to figure out what actually having that would be like… and figure out what being a financial advisor to a person in that role would be like.
-Maybe you didn’t grow up to be an astronaut, a pilot, or a fireman, but can you live vicariously while partnering with them to improve their finances?
+- Daydream a little:Think about what it would be like to work in some of the careers your business targets for ideal clients, and figure out what being a financial advisor to a person in that role would be like.
+Maybe you didn’t grow up to be an physician, a pilot, or a professional athlete, but can you live vicariously while partnering with them to improve their finances.